 Coldest night of year so far as temperatures drop to -15.2C in UK

-Met Office issues severe weather warnings as Arctic blast brings snow and ice, forcing school and airport closures
+Met Office issues severe weather warnings as Arctic blast brings coldest March night since 2010, forcing school and airport closures

 The UK has braved its coldest night of the year so far, with temperatures dropping below -15C in the Scottish Highlands as snow blanketed parts of London.

-Thermometers at Kinbrace in the Highlands gave readings of -15.2C overnight on Tuesday, the Met Office said – the lowest the mercury has dropped all year.
+Thermometers at Kinbrace in the Highlands gave readings of -15.2C overnight on Tuesday, the Met Office said – marking the coldest March night since 2010.

-A blast of Arctic air means that sleet and snow is expected across southern England and south Wales on Wednesday, while scattered snow and hail showers will impact Scotland’s northern coasts as the cold snap intensifies.
+A blast of Arctic air means that sleet and snow is expected across southern England and south Wales on Wednesday, with 14cm of snow recorded in the Highlands ahead of further ice and hail as the cold snap intensifies through the week.

-Motorists in some areas have been urged only to make essential journeys, as Bristol Airport was forced to close and pupils across the UK were told not to come into school on Wednesday – with the wintry conditions potentially set to intensify as the week progresses.
+Motorists in some areas have been urged only to make essential journeys, as Bristol Airport was forced to close and thousands of pupils across the UK were told not to come into school on Wednesday.

 A number of national severe weather warnings for snow and ice are in force, with the Met Office saying further alerts and or updates are “very likely”.